 A flower shaped image tumbled in front of his yes.
 Its petals were made of the gleaming facets of green, blue and pink of precious stones.
 This image summoned up her beauty, he thought.
 With a gentle tap, they dissolved into a glistening diamond vortex giving birth to other amazing patterns, so close to Lydia’s radiant smile.
 With this image in his eyes, he fell asleep feeling the softness of her breasts against his chest.

-‘I want to become a painter when the war is over,’ he told Lydia on one of their walks along the country lanes that skirted the village.
+‘I want to become a painter when the war is over,’ he told Lydia, taking her hand during one of their walks along the country lanes edged by drystone walls and ancient wooden styles which skirted the village.

 ‘I want to paint in the brightest colours ever.
 I want to paint my mother sitting on a chair outside the shop with her hands resting idly on her lap.
 And you, sitting on that stone against that bush of wild mimosa looking at sunrise.’